The cause of myocarditis is not always known. Causes that are known are:

-- Toxic—medications, or exposure to heavy metals, toxins, or physical agents (shock, radiation)
+- Toxic—from medicines, or exposure to heavy metals, toxins, shock, or radiation

-- Immune-mediated—allergic reactions, heart transplant rejection, or autoantigens (which may be present in autoimmune disorders)
+- Problems of the immune system—allergic reactions, heart transplant rejection, or autoimmune disease

 - Chest pain